 A multicultural celebration of children and literacy, Día de los Niños includes a variety of special events, including storytelling and music.
 Every child who attends can select a book to take home and keep.
 Last year, 3500 children attended.

 The Friends fund fees and travel expenses so that library staff may attend conferences.
 In FY 2017, a total of 16 staff members attended five workshops and conferences, including Colorado Libraries Early Literacy Conference in Denver and Purpose Based Library Workshop in Kansas City, plus 52 staff attended five paid webinars.
 Library staff have also submitted four program proposals for the Public Library Association Conference in Philadelphia in November, 2017.

 In addition to out-of-town events, the Friends funded lunch for Staff Day, which brought together library staff from throughout the ABC Library system for all-day training.

 Friends fund promotional materials for the Speakers’ Series held at the Special Collections Library at Central Ave. and Edith Blvd.

 Nationally-known musical groups, presented by AMP Concerts, offer free daytime performances at the branch libraries thanks to funding by the Friends.

-Each branch receives $2,000 to spend as they wish.
+The library receives $2,000, which is distributed among the branches to spend as they wish.
 The funds are often used for coffee, tissues, hand sanitizers, hand lotion and the like, plus other items useful to library staff and volunteers, but not paid for by city and county funding.

 Last year, the Friends funded radio spots, online advertisements and handout materials in support of library bonds.
 The bonds passed by a wide margin, thanks in part to this broadly-based effort.